 - Testimony.
-Reference to a proposition made by some expert, authority, ... - D. Tutu said, to take a life when a life has been lost is revenge, it is not justice. - Statistics.
-A report of results from quantitative research, studies, ... - A survey by the UN from 1998 gave no support for the deterrent hypothesis. - Anecdote.
+Reference to a proposition made by some expert, authority, ...

+Desmond Tutu said, to take a life when a life has been lost is revenge, not justice. - Statistics.
+A report of results from quantitative research, studies, ...

+A survey by the UN from 1998 gave no support for the deterrent hypothesis. - Anecdote.
 Personal experience, a concrete example, a specific event, ...

-I heard about a guy who was proven innocent one day after his execution. - Other.
-Other types of evidence include analogies or causalities.
+I read about a guy who was proven innocent one day after his execution. - Other.
+Other types distinguished sometimes: analogies, causalities, ...